 Home security methods have also become more advanced thanks to IoT technology.
 Homeowners can access CCTV camera footage and manage their home security systems from anywhere in the world via their smartphone.
 Motion sensors throughout your home can notify you of any suspicious activity and send alerts right to your phone.
 Even doorbells and locks are smarter.
 Doorbells have been integrated with cameras, so you can see who is ringing your doorbell before answering the door.
 And smart locks have eliminated the need for keys; you can control your lock from your phone and even enable guest access when you’re expecting company.

 The streamlined capability of controlling multiple aspects of your home saves a vast amount of time and offers you increased peace of mind.
 For the many people who simply don’t have enough hours in the day to complete monotonous domestic tasks, this is a godsend.
 Furthermore, the integration of these smart technologies and IoT, in general, has benefited those with disabilities greatly.
 People suffering from visual impairments, for example, can now employ alternative methods of operating their homes via voice-activated systems.

 The constant advancement of smart home technologies and their improving affordability means that IoT will continue to shape our lives for years to come.
-As adoption of smart home technology increases and further innovations occur more people will experience the associated benefits.
+As the adoption of smart home technology increases and further innovations occur, more people will experience the associated benefits.
 If you’re looking to save time, save energy, or increase the convenience of your daily life, smart home technology is a great avenue to try.